-TRIP allows you to purchase transit and parking passes online so you can commute to and from work; they are not for business travel (for example, to use public transportation to attend a business meeting).
+TRIP allows you to purchase transit and parking passes online so you can commute to and from work.
+TRIP is not for business travel (for example, to use public transportation to attend a business meeting).

 The first \$130 of the cost of your transit and/or \$250 of your parking pass will be deducted from your pay before taxes are withheld.
 Any amount of your transit pass that exceeds \$130 or parking pass that exceeds \$250 will be deducted from your pay after taxes are withheld.
-By enrolling in TRIP, you lower your taxable income and, as a result, pay less in federal and FICA taxes and, in most locations, state and local taxes.
+By enrolling in TRIP and paying transit and parking pass expenses with before-tax dollars, you lower your taxable income and, as a result, pay less in federal and FICA taxes and, in most locations, state and local taxes.